blacklightpy/vaultofknowledge/Personal/Project Ideas/Designing a V8 Engine.md

+- Purpose (reason): For fun.
-- Purpose: Convert fuel to rotational motion.
+- Purpose (as a device): Converting fuel to rotational motion.
 - DOHC
 - There will be many parts of high accuracy and strength